anwickes/myplaceiq/README.md

 - Home Assistant does not support mDNS (multicast DNS) for resolving hostnames.
 You must use the hub’s static IP address (e.g., `192.168.1.x`) in the configuration.
 - To find the IP address of your MyPlaceIQ hub, check your router’s DHCP client list or use a network scanner.
 Ensure the hub has a static IP to prevent changes during DHCP lease renewals.

+### App Sync
+- In order for the app to sync with Home Assistant, "Hub Remote Access" must be turned on (Found under "Settings/Hub Settings").
+If you have this turned off, the myplaceiq app will only reflect what has been changed in Home Assistant when you restart the application.
+This doesn't impact the way Home Assistant interacts with the myplaceiq hub but it's good to know.

 ## Requirements
 - Home Assistant 2023.9 or later.